 Troy is a very small borough located in the state of Pennsylvania.
 With a population of 1,246 people and just one neighborhood, Troy is the 783rd largest community in Pennsylvania.

-Troy is a blue-collar town, with 39.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Troy, you'll notice that it is more blue-collar than most other communities in America.
+39.38% of Troy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Troy is a borough of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Troy who work in sales jobs (9.53%), teaching (9.06%), and healthcare (6.56%).

-Troy is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Troy does not have a public transit system used by locals to get to and from work.

-The education level of Troy citizens is a little higher than the average for US cities and towns: 22.51% of adults in Troy have at least a bachelor's degree.
+The population of Troy overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Troy, 22.51% have at least a bachelor's degree.

 The per capita income in Troy in 2022 was $28,929, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $115,716 for a family of four.
 However, Troy contains both very wealthy and poor people as well.